reorproject/reor/README.md

 2. Install like a normal App.

 ### Extra Linux packages:
-Strangely, Linux induces some package issues with regards to Transformers.js (the library we use for embeddings).
+Strangely, Linux causes some package issues with regards to Transformers.js (the library we use for embeddings).
 So you may need to install the following packages: "fuse", "libfuse2", "libvips".
 On Ubuntu:
 ```
 sudo apt update
 sudo apt install fuse libfuse2 libvips